PRESENTACION

 Introduction

-The Neuropsychopharmacology Research Group is part of the Biomedical Research Network in Mental Health (CIBERSAM), an initiative of the Spanish National Institute of Health Carlos III consisting of clinical and basic investigation groups devoted to the cooperative research of the mental health from a translational viewpoint.
-This group is also part of the Initial Phases of Psychosis research area of the Biocruces Bizkaia Health Research Institute, leaded by the Department of Psychiatry at the Cruces University Hospital.
+The Neuropsychopharmacology Group is part of the Network Centro de Investigación Biomédica en Red, área de de Salud Mental (CIBERSAM), an initiative of the Carlos III Health Institute, which comprises multiple clinical and basic research groups dedicated to cooperative research in mental illnesses from a translational perspective.
+The group is also integrated into the Biobizkaia Health Research Institute, as part of the research area titled "Early Stages of Psychosis," which is led by the Psychiatry Department of Cruces University Hospital.

-The values that define this Research Group are excellence, internal and external collaboration, the transparency in its activities and translational approach of its research.
+The core values that define the research group are excellence, internal and external collaboration, transparency in its activities, and a translational orientation in the research it conducts.